verrazzano/docs/content/en/docs/concepts/VerrazzanoMultiCluster.md

   Elasticsearch running on the admin cluster, and viewable from that cluster.
 - A Verrazzano multicluster Kubernetes resource created on the admin cluster will be retrieved and deployed to a managed cluster if all of the following are true:
+  - The resource is in a namespace governed by a `VerrazzanoProject`.
-  - The resource is part of a `VerrazzanoProject` that has a `placement` in this managed cluster.
+  - The `VerrazzanoProject` is placed in this managed cluster.
-  - The resource itself has a `placement` in this managed cluster.
+  - The resource itself is placed in this managed cluster.

 ### The VerrazzanoProject resource
 A [`VerrazzanoProject`](../../reference/api/multicluster/verrazzanoproject "api docs") provides a way to group application namespaces that are owned or administered by the